-The mode of operation of the CRT itself provides a simple example of the movement of charges (electrons) under the influence of electric fields.
+The oscillograph is an electronic instrument widely used in making electrical measurements when rapidly changing electrical signals are studied, e.g. nerve action potentials or electrical signals in plants.
+The main component of the oscillograph is the cathode ray tube (CRT), shown in fig. 15 3 example of the movement of charges (electrons) under the influence of electric fields.
 The whole interior of the tube is highly evacuated.
 The cathode is raised to a high temperature by the heater and electrons (cathode rays) evaporate from its surface.
 The accelerating anode is maintained at a high positive potential relative to the cathode so that there is an electric field directed between the anode and cathode.
 The electrons passing through the hole in the anode travel with a constant velocity from the anode to the fluorescent screen.
 The complete cathode-anode assembly is called the electron gun.
 The electrons then pass between two pairs of deflecting plates, the first of which controls the horizontal deflection of the beam, the second - the vertical deflection.
 The sweep speed is controlled by the potential difference across the horizontal plates which varies in time with a sawtooth waveform.
 The field across the vertical plates is controlled by the potential difference across the source under investigation, hence a two dimensional image is formed on the screen.